wea-f/Norepted/README.md

 4. After each video, a wall of 3x3 videos will appear.
 You can copy the links of these videos and paste it in the orange box to restart the cycle.
 # How does it work
   Norepted embeds a video based on your youtube video link.
 Similarly to how your teacher embeds a video on Google Slides for class.
 The code simply takes the video id from the inputed url and attaches it to youtube-nocookie.com, the embeded youtube video link.
-That link then goes into a html video element and your video appears just like that!
+That link then goes into a html video element and your video appears just like that! <br>
 **If you need help or want to give feedback, my discord is: weaf#8525**